Jacob-Spiegel/SMILESClickChem/tutorial/TUTORIAL.md

 This feature allows the user to incorporate custom python scripts for filtering ligands.
-These filters are applied to ligands after they are created by mutation/crossover but before Gypsum-DL conversion to 3D.
+These filters are applied to ligands after they are created by mutation but before Gypsum-DL conversion to 3D.

 This custom code will be copied to the directory:
 `/SMILESClickChem/SMILESClickChem/operators/filter/filter_classes/filter_children_classes/`